 - 4.1 Other than in cases of absence for religious observance (see section 4.5) or disability-related absence (see section 4.6), students are required to fulfil any specific academic attendance regulations for their programmes, which are specified in the programme/module regulations.
 Failure to comply with these regulations may affect academic progression.
 These regulations may be obtained from the relevant Administrator. - 4.2 Students who know that their religious observance requirements may clash with the attendance requirements of their programme/module, should discuss these in advance with their Programme Leader (see section 4.5).
 Programme/module requirements, including those for attendance, must be met and students are responsible for making good work missed through absence. - 4.3 The University recognises that, in certain circumstances, a student may be prevented from attending for a reason related to their disability as defined in relevant legislation (see section 4.6).
 Disability-related absence may only be agreed provided that the student will still meet the programme/module requirements, including those for attendance.
-Students are responsible for completing any outstanding activities missed through their absence as agreed with the Programme Leader. - 4.4 Irrespective of whether their programme has formal academic attendance requirements, all students must record their attendance as instructed by their School, using the mechanism provided by the University, currently the 'Check-In' system.
-Failure to do so may affect their immigration status and academic progression and, where relevant, any entitlement to a Local Authority award, support for tuition fees from the Student Loan Company and/or Student Loan or Tuition Fee Loan (see UPR SA144).
+Students are responsible for completing any outstanding activities missed through their absence as agreed with the Programme Leader. - 4.4 Irrespective of whether their programme has formal academic attendance requirements, all students must actively engage in their learning by accessing study materials through Virtual Learning Environment and attending scheduled teaching sessions checking-in at all their campus-based teaching sessions to record their attendance.
+Failure to do so may affect their immigration status and academic progression and, where relevant, any entitlement to support for tuition fees from the Student Loan Company and/or Student Loan or Tuition Fee Loan (see UPR SA144).